-As of December 31, 2019, we had 45 full-time employees and 4 part-time employees.
-Of the full-time employees, 36 were primarily engaged in research and development activities and 15 have an M.D. or a Ph.D. degree.
+As of December 31, 2020, we had 39 full-time employees and one part-time employee.
 None of our employees are represented by labor unions or covered by collective bargaining agreements.
 We believe our relationship with our employees is good.